 Article 34 has worsened segregation and income inequality, and limits our ability to produce affordable housing.
 As long as Article 34 remains law, localities have to authorize affordable housing at an election.
 We are joining with the San Francisco Board of Supervisors to ask for your support in clearing this legal obstacle.

-How does this measure relate to the COVID-19 pandemic and economic crisis?
+How does Prop K relate to the COVID-19 pandemic and economic crisis?

 As we head into a recession, it is possible that Wall Street will once again buy real-estate properties at low values in order to turn a large profit.
 This measure will help protect against real estate speculation by allowing the City to purchase available units instead of private equity.
 By increasing the stock of permanently affordable housing and allowing the acquisition of existing buildings, the measure will also make it easier for tenants to stay in their homes during current and future economic crises.

 How many units of affordable housing are authorized?

 Up to 10,000 affordable rental units.
 Currently, for reference, there are almost 400,000 residential units in San Francisco, and only approximately 34,000 of these are deed-restricted affordable housing units.

 Development will initially start as a pilot program, and it will take many years for the full authorization to be fulfilled.
 If the 10,000-unit authorization is exhausted, voters would need to re-approve an authorization at a future election, unless Article 34 is repealed at the

 No, it also allows for the City to buy existing buildings and turn them into affordable housing, similar to the City’s Small Sites Acquisition program.